Dewar Trophy for 2019 Awarded to JCB

-Without doubt among the most prestigious honours in recognition of home-grown British automotive engineering talent, the Dewar Trophy is only awarded in years when the Club’s Dewar Technical Committee deems there have been contenders of sufficient merit.
-And 2018 is one such year.
+The Dewar Trophy is awarded for ‘Outstanding Technical Achievement in the British Automotive Industry’.
+Revered as one of the most prestigious awards in British engineering, the Club’s Dewar Trophy is presented only in years when the Club’s expert committee believes that there are contenders of sufficient merit.
+This is one such year.

 The 2019 Dewar Trophy was awarded to JCB for the development and introduction into the market of the JCB 19C-1E electric mini excavator – the construction industry’s first fully electric mini excavator.
 As a result, JCB becomes one of the few companies, in the 113-year history of the Trophy, to have won it more than once.

 John Wood MBE, Chairman of the Dewar Technical Committee, said: “Awarding the 2019 trophy to JCB was a unanimous decision by the Dewar Technical Committee.
 The JCB 19C-1E is unique in the application of electric powertrain technology in the mini excavator market.

 As one would expect from a company like JCB, it has come about as a result of a thoroughly well thought out and properly executed development process based on a clear appreciation of the market needs, usage profiles and the particular advantages that the emerging technology can offer.
 It represents a bold commitment to the introduction of novel technology in the off-road sector”.

 JCB Chairman Lord Bamford said: “I’m absolutely delighted that JCB has been presented with such a prestigious award.
 JCB is a company built on innovation and for our latest innovation, our electric mini excavator, to be recognised in this way is tremendous for the company and the team who have developed it.
 It’s also a great honour to join such an elite roll of past Dewar recipients including Mercedes-AMG, McLaren Automotive, Jaguar, Ford, Ricardo and GKN.”